As a golfer, improving your game can border on an obsession. I spend a lot of my free time thinking about golf, and what I can do to improve.

 So what’s the point?

 As a golfer, you will always want to be better.
 That’s just the way it is.
 There are various ways to improve your game; you can buy new gear, play more rounds or even take a few lessons.
-Ultimately, a significant portion of your performance on the course is attributed to your physical capabilities.
+Ultimately, a significant portion of your performance on the course is attributed to your physical capabilities and fitness.

 From experience, I can say first hand that I have noticed a dramatic difference in my game through golf workouts.
 For about two years at this point, I have made significant lifestyle changes by starting to exercise regularly.
 In turn I have lost fat, gained muscle, flexibility and truly strengthened my body where it counts on the golf course.
 My body seems to be more in sync coming through the ball, and I’ve been able to add 10-15 yards to each club in my bag.